Nasty Pig: Activism and impact

 In 2013, Nasty Pig launched Shred of Hope, an auction of celebrity-designed "shredder" T-shirts benefitting New York City's Ali Forney Center, the largest LGBT community center in the U.S. Participants included Dustin Lance Black, Keith Boykin, Andy Cohen, Alan Cumming, Isis King, Adam Lambert, Bob Mould, Njena Reddd Foxxx, Mike Ruiz, JD Samson, Dan Savage, Jake Shears, Ally Sheedy, and Michael Stipe.

 According to The Advocate, Nasty Pig grew "from a $50 investment to a global name in apparel — one that has had its own indelible role in influencing the worlds of kink, fetish, queer, and even high fashion".
 The magazine has described the brand as a "trailblazing menswear label".
 Ross Forman of ChicagoPride.com wrote, "[Kearney and Lauterstein] developed the first gay culture brand, and Nasty Pig hasn't just survived over the years, it has thrived."
 According to Out, Nasty Pig was among the first companies to "champion hairy, bearded models in its marketing materials, contradicting the era's" male beauty standards.

+Co-founder Lauterstein was honored at the White House for the brand's advocacy during the Monkeypox public health crisis as well as larger LGBTQ+ health initiatives in 2023.
+The recognition included remarks on Nasty Pig's role in promoting public health awareness in queer communities, amongst other initiatives.
+During Pride 2023, Nasty Pig partnered with Nordstrom on a retail pop-up, expanding its visibility in mainstream fashion at a time when other major retailers scaled back or cut their LGBTQ+ merchandise.
+The writer Alexander Cheves noted the brand as a symbol of resistance as the continued anti-LGBTQ+ legislation across both federal and state jurisdictions continues to rise in the 21st century.